th-blitz/Self-Driving-car/README.md

 2. run RUN.py to clean, balance/process the data and train the model.
 3. run predictmodel.py to test the trained models.

---->> USE THE ABOVE ANACONDA ENVIRONMENT
+--->> USE THE ABOVE ANACONDA ENVIRONMENT environment.yml file.

 ALL THE INSTRUCTIONS CAN BE FOUND IN THE ABOVE FILES.